 How to Use ContactMonkey for Pulse Surveys

-Collecting employee feedback is an important stop on the roadmap towards strong employee engagement levels, which is why we decided to make this process easy and efficient.
+Collecting employee feedback is an important sep towards strong employee engagement levels, which is why we decided to make this process easy and efficient.
 We give internal communicators the option to add feedback mechanisms (like employee surveys) right into their internal emails, opening a two-way communication channel.

 Along with questions, pulse surveys can feature social emoji reactions.
 These can come in the form of a 5-star rating system, thumbs up vs. thumbs down, and a smiley face scale.
 You will be able to view results in real-time within your ContactMonkey email analytics dashboard and action feedback quickly or share results with upper management.